 The consequences of a lapse in a patient's medical records range from annoying to downright dangerous, so it is essential that these professionals are well trained.
 Medical records and health information technician schools are an excellent place to begin an education in this field.

 How Much do Medical Records Technicians Make?

-Salary projections are difficult to make because so many variables can impact your bottom line, including location, training and experience.
+Salary projections are difficult to make because so many variables can impact your bottom line, including location, education and experience.
 According to the Bureau of Labor Statistics, the yearly national median salary for medical records and health information technicians in 2014 was $38,860.
 The bottom 10 percent earned up to $23,340, while the top 10 percent of earners made at least $59,160.

 Industry is perhaps one of the biggest salary drivers for this profession.
 According to the BLS, the following industries paid medical records and health information technicians the highest national mean salaries in 2014: